 - Metalocalypse plays with this trope in the episode "FatherKlok", where Skwisgaar's search for his own biological father is interrupted by his mother introducing his new stepfather to him.
 Complete with a "You amn'ts my f**kings dad!" from Skwisgaar.
 However, by the end of the episode, the two of them get along rather well.
 Too bad this is Metalocalypse we're talking about...

 - Stan from American Dad! has a creepy relationship with his mom, because he remembers how heartbroken she was when his dad walked out on them and fears any actual romantic interest would do the same.
 It turns out he's gone as far as kidnapping each of them, but comes around after Francine stops him from ruining her Third Date Marriage.

 - Family Guy had an episode where Peter's mother started dating local reporter Tom Tucker.
 Initially Peter is upset and tries to patch things up between his mother and father, but after a little while he warms up to Tucker and they get along very well - only for things to get complicated when Peter's mother dumps him.

 - Darkwing Duck's Happily Adopted daughter, Gosalyn, really likes his reformed criminal girlfriend Morgana.
 There is even an episode where, after Darkwing and Morgana have a fight, she tries to patch up their relationship with a Love Potion.
 Hilarity Ensues.

-- This was never a problem in Phineas and Ferb where Phineas and Candace get along well with Ferb's father and likewise with Ferb and Phineas's mom.
+- This was never a problem in Phineas and Ferb where Phineas and Candace get along well with Ferb's father and likewise Ferb with Candace and Phineas's mom.

 - When Vergil's dad started dating again in Static Shock it turned out that Vergil already knew her-she was the cop he ran from when she tried to search his backpack (which contained his superhero costume).
 Awkward.